sosy-lab/cpachecker/doc/Test.md

 of the [sv-benchmarks repository](https://gitlab.com/sosy-lab/benchmarking/sv-benchmarks) is linked/copied to `../test/programs/benchmarks`.

+Tests that automatically run each CPAchecker configuration on a trivial program are executed with `ant configuration-checks` and in [GitLab CI](https://gitlab.com/sosy-lab/software/cpachecker/pipelines).

 Unit Tests
 ----------

-Run `ant tests` from the project root directory.
+Run `ant unit-tests` from the project root directory.
 An HTML report with the results will be generated as `JUnit.html`.
 Of course the unit tests can also be executed from within your IDE.

 These tests are also executed by [GitLab CI](https://gitlab.com/sosy-lab/software/cpachecker/pipelines).

+Some particularly expensive tests (which take several minutes) are disabled by default and can be enabled with `-Djunit.enableExpensiveTests=true` on the command line.

 Structure of Tests
 ------------------